MdotAmaan/BSCustomTrailsGuide/README.md

 - Here is an example of the trail that's used in dotSpiral V1

 ![Trail](Images/Trail.png)

+	- Since I used an additive shader, black will count as transparancy

 - Click on your trail texture and set Wrap Mode to Clamp and set Compression to none. **Then press Apply**